rajrana437/carpool/README.md

 ## 🖋️ **Contributing**

-We welcome contributions from the open-source community to improve **[App Name]**!
+We welcome contributions from the open-source community to improve **GoTogether**!
 Whether it's fixing bugs, adding new features, or improving documentation, we appreciate all forms of support.
 Here's how to get started:

 1. Fork the repository.
 2. Create a new branch for your feature/fix.